ForgeRock/forgeops/helm/opendj/README.md

 ### Prepare your custom.yaml

-The custom.yaml for your new cluster will enable gcs restore parameters, and point at your restore bucket from above.
+The custom.yaml file for your new cluster will enable GCS restore parameters, and point at your restore bucket from above.
 For example:

 ```yaml
 restore: